Table of Contents

 - Purity: As modern BI tools operate using highly visual and focused KPIs, you can take charge of your data, ensuring that the metrics you’re served are 100% relevant to the ongoing success of your business.
 These intuitive tools work as incredibly effective data curation and filtration systems.
 As a result, your decisions will be accurate, and you will never waste time on redundant data again.

-- Organizational inclusion: The accessible, seamless functionality of BI tools means that you don’t have to be technically-minded to reap the rewards of data intelligence.
-As it’s possible to customize each dashboard to the specific needs of your user with ease and extract meaningful insights from a wealth of dynamic KPIs, everyone within the organization can improve their direct performance with data analytics—something that will benefit the entire organization enormously.
+- Organizational inclusion: The accessible, seamless functionality of BI tools means that you don’t have to be technically-minded to reap the rewards of smart data management.
+As it’s possible to customize each dashboard to the specific needs of your user with ease and extract meaningful insights from a wealth of dynamic KPIs, everyone within the organization can improve their direct outcomes and abilities with data analytics—something that will benefit the entire organization enormously.
 Today’s dashboards are inclusive and improve the overall value of your organization’s data.

 10. Human resources & employee performance management